1 pound pasta

-- In large pot, bring 2 quarts of heavily salted water (should taste like the ocean) to a boil.
+- In large pot, bring 2 quarts of heavily salted water to a boil.
 Drop in pasta and stir.
 Reduce heat to keep at steady boil, stirring occasionally.

-- Ladle about ¼ cup pasta water from pasta pot into sauce.
-Turn heat to high and cook sauce and past together for about 1 minute.
+- Ladle about ¼ cup pasta water into the sauce.
+Turn heat to high and cook sauce and pasta together for 1 minute.
 Add butter and remaining oil and vigorously stir until all is incorporated.
 Stir in herbs.
-Add sea salt and freshly ground pepper to taste and serve immediately.
-Tastes like summer!
+Add sea salt and freshly ground pepper to taste and serve immediately with pesto.